 South Africa has managed to hold on to financial stability far better than many other of the world’s countries in recent years, largely because of its prudent monetary and fiscal policies.

 Politically stable, with a stable banking system and plenty of natural resources, South Africa is ranked by the World Bank as an ‘upper middle-income country’.
+The country has also improved as a travel destination and taking a Traveller Health Questionnaire to Enter South Africa has become the norm for tourists seeking to visit.

-This has in turn filtered down to the automotive industry, which, despite a slight dip in vehicle sales domestically reported this summer, is enjoying healthy exporting success right now.
+This success has in turn filtered down to the automotive industry, which, despite a slight dip in vehicle sales domestically reported this summer, is enjoying healthy exporting success right now.
 Many multinational companies have also chosen South Africa as a source of vehicle components and a location for their assembly for both local and international markets.

 Figures from 2010 cited more than 28,000 people being directly employed in automotive manufacturing in the country, with 65,000 more on the components side.
 Around 200,000 work in automotive retail and after-sales positions.
 It is estimated that the automotive industry makes up around 7% of South Africa’s economic output.